M2000Interpreter/Environment/utf8/mod_text.bas.utf8.txt

 '  testmeth "122,&beta,121,alfa:=a+4, beta:=122"
 Dim s$
 Dim mm As mArray, usehandler As mHandler
-Dim trap As Long, ss$, p As Variant, items As Long, ref As Boolean, i As Long, z As Variant, c As Long ok = True
+Dim trap As Long, ss$, p As Variant, items As Long, ref As Boolean, i As Long, Z As Variant, c As Long ok = True
 Do
 again: